sbhjt-gr/oops-approaches/README.md

+You will find multiple object-oriented programming related problem statements here and their solutions.
 All the questions are written as a comments in the files itself.
-The codes are self-written and are verified as if it is the correct answer to the question.
+The codes are self-written and are human-verified as if it is the correct answer to the question.